mike-french/triex/README.md

 which would be useful for common parts of speech
 (e.g. in English "-ed", "-ing", "-ly").
-However there is no obvious and efficient bidirectional way to build the trie (hmmm...
-TODO :)
+However there is no obvious and efficient bidirectional way to build the trie
+(hmmm...
+TODO - not the same as Aho-Corasick :)

 ## API

 There are 4 public functions:
 - `new`: build a new empty trie
-- `add`: add one strings to the trie
+- `add`: add one or more strings to the trie
-- `match`: test if a string is in the trie
+- `match`: test if a complete string is in the trie
 - `dump`: returns the tree structure

 `new` creates a new trie containing a root node (process).